Contact dermatitis of the vulva

 - Feminine products (douches, vaginal deodorants, over-the-counter vaginal creams and ointments, pads, wipes)

-- Mild to severe burning and/or itching of the vulva
+- Mild to severe vulvar burning or itching

 - Vulvar redness and swelling

-- Damp or wet feeling due to weeping of the irritated skin surface
+- Damp or wet feeling from weeping (fluid seeping out) of the irritated skin

-- Some women mistake this dampness as vaginal discharge.
+- Some people think this is vaginal discharge.

-Your provider will do an exam of the vulva to look for skin changes.
-A sample of your vaginal discharge may be tested to rule out infection.
+- A sample of your vaginal discharge may be tested to see if you have an infection.

 - Laundry detergents with enzymes, whiteners, and brighteners